 We license our patents covering numerous humanized antibodies in return for license fees, annual maintenance payments and royalties on product sales.
 Eight of the nine humanized antibodies currently approved by the U.S. Food and Drug Administration (FDA) are licensed under our patents and seven of these licensed products generated royalties to PDL that were recognized in 2004: Genentech, Inc.'s Herceptin®, Xolair®, RaptivaTM and AvastinTM; MedImmune, Inc.'s Synagis®; Wyeth Pharmaceuticals' Mylotarg®; and Hoffmann-La Roche's Zenapax®.
 Combined annual worldwide sales of these products exceeded \$2.9 billion in 2004.
 In 2003, we received \$52.7 million in product royalties, and for the nine month period ended September 30, 2004, we received \$63.9 million in product royalties.
-Additionally, Elan Corporation, plc entered into a license under our patents for the Tysabri® antibody product, which was approved by the FDA in November 2004.
-Tysabri is licensed under PDL's humanization patents and we expect to begin to receive royalties on sales of that humanized antibody product in the first quarter of 2005.
+Additionally, Elan Corporation, plc entered into a license under our patents for the Tysabri® antibody product, which was approved by the FDA in late November 2004 and was marketed until the end of February 2005, when Tysabri® was voluntarily withdrawn from the market by Elan and Biogen-Idc and is currently pending review for further clinical trial use as well as marketing and commercial sale.